fusepoolP3/p3-literal-extraction-transformer/README.md

 * __lang__ _(`0..n`, default: any)_: Allows to explicitly define the set of
 processed languages.
-If missing all languages will be processed. _NOTE_ that literals without language tag will also be processed as their language is assumed to be unknown (to be determined by a language detection feature of the called transformer).
+If missing all languages will be processed. _NOTE_ that literals without language tag will also be processed as their language is assumed to be unknown (to be determined by a language detection feature of the called transformer).p

 ### Asynchronous Transformation Requests